carbon-language/carbon-lang/mlir/docs/Bindings/Python.md

 When the python bindings need to locate a wrapper module, they consult the `dialect_search_path` and use it to find an appropriately named module.
-For the main repository, this search path is hard-coded to include the `mlir.dialects` module, which is where wrappers are emitted by the abobe build rule.
+For the main repository, this search path is hard-coded to include the `mlir.dialects` module, which is where wrappers are emitted by the above build rule.
 Out of tree dialects and add their modules to the search path by calling:

 ```python